sheidkamp/gg-oidc-fcl-demo/README.md

 ./setup.sh
 ```

-Run the `install/k8s-coredns-config.sh` script to patch K8S coreDns service to route `keycloak.example.com` to the Gloo Edge `gateway-proxy`.
+Run the `install/k8s-coredns-config.sh` script to patch K8S coreDns service to route `keycloak.example.com` to the keycloak service.
 In this example this is needed to allow the AuthConfig that points to Keycloak to resolve `keycloak.example.com` and to route to Keycloak via the Gateway.

 ```
 ./k8s-coredns-config.sh